 Rachel M. Johnson is a lover of all things pop culture.
 She's been writing about music and entertainment online for years.

-The hit HBO series True Blood, debuted nearly 10 years ago, on September 7, 2008.
+The hit HBO series True Blood, debuted on September 7, 2008.
 The show revolved around telepathic waitress Sookie Stackhouse, who lives in the town of Bon Temps, Louisiana two years after vampires "came out of the coffin."
-She falls deeply in love with 173-year-old vampire Bill Compton, and is thrust into a world full of mythical beings and creatures of the night.
+She falls deeply in love with 173-year-old vampire Bill Compton and is thrust into a world full of mythical beings and creatures of the night.
 The series was a ratings hit for HBO, even surpassing The Sopranos in viewers.
 It ran for an impressive seven seasons, the first five of which were heavily praised.
-In honor of the show's approaching 10-year-anniversary, let's take a look at some fang-tastic facts about the hit show.
+Let's take a look at some fang-tastic facts about the hit show.

 1. The fictional town of Bon Temps is actually based on the real city of Clifton, Louisiana.
 Bon Temps was taken from the French saying, "Laissez les bons temps rouler!"
 It translates to, "Let the good times roll!"